rajshah9305/alchemist/README.md

 # Alchemist

 Alchemist is an offline AI coding assistant powered by Codestral 25.01.
-It features two personality modes: Normal Mode and Dark Magic Mode, with time-based personality shifts, easter eggs, and code monster error alerts.
+It features two personality modes: Normal Mode and Dark Magic Mode, with time-based personality shifts, easter eggs, and code mo[...]

 ## Features